JeanDidier/Summer-School-in-Catalysis/README.md

 2. The folders that contain the material to analysis during the practicum session.

-	a. ligand: contains the files for the cis(1,4)propene (smile C/C(C)=C\C by unit) to set up Molecular Dynamics (results are also provided)
+	a. ligand: contains the files for the cis(1,4)propene (smile C/C(C)=C\C by unit) to set up Molecular Dynamics (results are also provided) </br>

-	b. protein: contains the files for the protein set up and docking calculations
+	b. protein: contains the files for the protein set up and docking calculations</br>

-	c. docking: contains the results of the protein-ligand dockings with vina.
+	c. docking: contains the results of the protein-ligand dockings with vina.</br>